albinwwells/albinwwells.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in the [Civil and Environmental Engineering](https://cee.engineering.cmu.edu/) at Carnegie Mellon University in Pittsburgh, USA working with Prof. David Rounce (for more, see the [CryoTartans research group](https://www.cmu.edu/cee/cryotartans/index.html)).
+I am a post-doc in the [Department of Geography](https://www.geo.uzh.ch/en.html) at the University of Zurich in Zurich, CH working with the [World Glacier Monitoring Service](https://wgms.ch/).

+Currently, I am working as part of the second [Glacier Mass Balance Intercomparison Exercise (GlaMBIE-2) project](https://glambie.org/glambie-2/) to reconcile measurements of glacier mass balance across the globe.

-My research is focused on understanding current and future glacier mass changes through in-situ measurements, remote sensing, and modeling.
+I completed my PhD at Carnegie Mellon University with Prof. David Rounce in February 2026.
+My PhD research was focused on understanding current and future glacier mass changes through in-situ measurements, remote sensing, and modeling.
 Specifically, I am interested in:
 - glacier field methods at high spatiotemporal resolution (e.g., GNSS, ice-penetrating radar, time-lapse systems)
 - glacier reconstruction from historical photographs (e.g., structure-from-motion photogrammetry, image feature-tracking)
 - glacier evolution model calibration with disparate datasets (e.g., glacier modeling)

 Background
 ======
 I grew up in Pittsburgh, PA before attending Brown University for my undergraduate studies and returning to Pittsburgh for graduate school.
-I came to Carnegie Mellon to study glaciology as it combined my background in engineering with my passion for the environment.
+I went to Carnegie Mellon to study glaciology as it combined my background in engineering with my passion for the environment.
+Currently, I'm continuing glacier research with the World Glacier Monitoring Service at the University of Zurich.
 Outside of research, I enjoy playing soccer, chess, hiking, and supporting the Pittsburgh sports teams.

 Latest research and news
 ======
+<p> <strong> 2026/02 </strong> <br>
+Dissertation defended: officially a doctor! </p>

+<p> <strong> 2026/02 </strong> <br>
+New paper out in npj Climate and Atmospheric Science!
+"Seasonal progression of melt and snowlines in Alaska from SAR reveals impacts of warming" <a href="https://www.nature.com/articles/s41612-026-01321-y">[doi]</a> </p>

+<p> <strong> 2025/12 </strong> <br>
+Our research was presented at AGU25 in New Orleans, LA.
+"Spatial and temporal variations in glacier melt in Alaska from Sentinel-1 SAR data" <a href="https://ui.adsabs.harvard.edu/abs/2024AGUFMC21E.0396R/abstract">[abstract]</a> </p>

 <p> <strong> 2025/10 </strong> <br>
 Presented at Northwest Glaciologists meeting in Kananaskis, Alberta.
 "Seasonal progression of melt and snowlines in Alaska from SAR reveals impacts of warming" </p>